 Your account balance will be reduced by the amount of your liability when you place your lay bet at the exchange.

-However, this liability will be put on hold for you until the bet is settled.
+However, this liability is only put on hold until the bet is settled.

 Simple Example of Matched Betting